 - Income limit of 115% of the area median income

-- No mortgage late payments in last 30 days
+- No late mortgage payments in the last 30 days

-Before the Federal Housing administration was created you needed a large down payment and excellent credit to qualify for a mortgage.
+Before the Federal Housing Administration was created, you needed a sizeable down payment and excellent credit to qualify for a mortgage.

 FHA loans were created to encourage homeownership after the Great Depression.